ranfysvalle02/mdb-lfg/blog2.md

-# The "Vibe Coding" Hangover: Why AI is Melting Your Database (And How AppSpec Fixes It)
+# The "Vibe Coding" Hangover

 We've all experienced the Friday night high of "vibe coding."